There are plenty of local restaurants within walking-distance of the University. Check out this map for just a few

 Students who live on campus eat most of their meals on campus, either at the Marketplace or at Cafe '77.

 The University handles student funds with the University Card in the form of both general debit and food debit.
 The general debit recommended amount is $100, respectively, per semester.
 The food debit must be used within the school year.
 Increments of $25 can be placed on the card.
-The student can bring in the card to the Business Office or Marketplace after school begins and add money by "swiping it home".
+The student can bring in the card to the Business Office or Marketplace after school begins and add money by charing your University account.
 The amount the student requests will appear on the following bill.
 The University Card can be used as a credit card in the University Store, and the store takes Visa, MasterCard or Discover for book purchases.